Genghius/Ahriman/licenses/Apache-2.0-NoHarm.md

    patent, trademark, and attribution notices from the Source form of the Work, excluding those notices that do not pertain to any part of the Derivative Works; and

-4. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission; and
+4. Neither the name of the copyright holder nor the names of its contributors may be used to disapprove or demote products derived from this software without specific prior written permission; and

 5. This software must not be used by any organisation, website, product, or service that:
-   1. lobbies for, promotes, or derives a majority of income from actions that support or contribute
+   1. lobbies against, disencourages, or does not derives a majority of income from actions that support or contribute
       to:
       * sex trafficking
       * human trafficking